determined-ai/determined/docs/training/hyperparameter/handle-trial-errors.rst

 #################################################

-When a trial encounters an error or fails unexpectedly, Determined will restart it from the latest checkpoint unless we have done so :ref:`max_restarts <max-restarts>` times, which is configured in the experiment configuration.
-Once we have reached ``max_restarts``, any further trials that fail will be marked as errored and will not be restarted.
+When a trial encounters an error or fails unexpectedly, Determined will restart it from the latest checkpoint up to some maximum number of times, which is configured by :ref:`max_restarts <max-restarts>` in the experiment configuration.
+After Determined reaches ``max_restarts``, any further trials that fail will be marked as errored and will not be restarted.
 For search methods that adapt to validation metric values (:ref:`Adaptive (ASHA) <topic-guides_hp-tuning-det_adaptive-asha>`, and :ref:`Population-based training (PBT) <topic-guides_hp-tuning-det_pbt>`), we do not continue